 In 1974 it was moved to Ashchurch in Gloucestershire where it stayed until 1978 when it moved to the Bluebell Railway.
 At this stage the group who owned the locomotive merged with the owners of other engines and formed the Maunsell Locomotive Society.

 Major restoration work saw it return to steam in November 1983, operating for the following decade in Maunsell livery as 541 until withdrawn for overhaul in 1993.
+The overhaul completed in 1983 involved replacing the Bullied-era Lemaitre exhaust system with a standard class 4MT one.

 An overhaul started in 2011 and it returned to service in April 2015, carrying BR livery as 30541.